About Red Dog

 If the two facing up cards are consecutive the game is a draw.
 If the first two cards are the same, the third card is turned and if it is the same as the first two you win three of a kind with a payout of 11:1.

 You can bet anywhere from €0.10 to a €100.
 To make the game quicker paced and interesting you can choose to have the Progressive betting option on.
-This allows you to keep your winnings on the table and use them for the next round’s Ante bet.
-So if you are feeling lucky and you have been on a roll why not try to win even more money!
+This allows you to keep your winnings on the table and use them for the next round's Ante bet.
+So if you are feeling lucky and you have been on a roll you have the option up your sleeve.

 Red Dog is a simple game, and its correct strategy is equally simple.
 The only thing you have to remember is to always raise with a spread of 7 or greater.
 This minimises the game's house edge to around 2.8%.